-- A wide variety of species are taken as incidental catch in the BSAI pot cod fishery.
-Only species that averaged more than 0.5 mt per year are included. - Catches are often small amounts with high variability from year-toyear. - Only species that averaged more than 0.5 mt per year are included.
+- A wide variety of species are taken as incidental catch in the BSAI pot cod fishery. - Only species that averaged more than 0.5 mt per year are included. - Catches are often small amounts with high variability from year-toyear.